cmsc240-s24/cmsc240-s24.github.io/syllabus.md

 ### Labs

 Labs are short-to-medium size programming assignments that are designed to reinforce lecture.
 This course has a formal laboratory component.
 You are expected to attend each lab for the entire 50 minute lab period.
-Some labs may require that students work in teams of two or more.
+Some labs may require that you work in teams of two or more.
 Almost all labs will require more than the 50 minute alloted time to complete, so please expect to have to spend extra time on the labs.

 Labs are due at 11:59 pm on the night prior to the next lab (for this course, that means 11:59 pm Thursday evening), unless I explicitly provide a different deadline.
 Note that some labs are more like programming projects, so might require two weeks to complete.
 In that case I will explicitly inform you of this.